Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

 <p align="center">
     <img
-     alt="Output of nebari deploy help"
+     alt="Output of the nebari deploy help"
      src="/posts/asmi-blogposts/nebari-dh.png" />
-    <i>Output of nebari deploy help command and destroy command</i>
+    <i>Output of the nebari deploy help command and destroy command</i>
 </p>

-It has many flag which user can pass while executing the deploy command according to it's preferences.
-Here also `-c` flag is important to pass to make the deployment of `nebari-config.yaml` file successful.
+The deploy command also has a `--config` flag.
+Let's pass this flag to see the output of the `nebari deploy` command.

 ```bash
   nebari deploy -c nebari-config.yaml